CrunchyData/postgres-operator/docs/content/tutorial/high-availability.md

 where "maxSkew" describes the maximum degree to which Pods can be unevenly distributed, "topologyKey" is the key that defines a topology in the Nodes' Labels, "whenUnsatisfiable" specifies what action should be taken when "maxSkew" can't be satisfied, and "labelSelector" is used to find matching Pods.

-### Example Spread Contraints
+### Example Spread Constraints

 To help illustrate how you might use this with your cluster, we can review examples for configuring spread constraints on our Instance and pgBackRest repo host Pods.
 For this example, assume we have a three node Kubernetes cluster where the first node is labeled with `my-node-label=one`, the second node is labeled with `my-node-label=two` and the final node is labeled `my-node-label=three`.
 The label key `my-node-label` will function as our `topologyKey`.
 Note all three nodes in our examples will be schedulable, so a Pod could live on any of the three Nodes.

 #### Instance Pod Spread Constraints

-To begin, we can set our topology spread contraints on our cluster Instance Pods.
+To begin, we can set our topology spread constraints on our cluster Instance Pods.
 Given this configuration

 ```
   instances: